jxcore/jxcore/samples/jx_packaging/basics/README.md

-This sample project shows asset access inside a JX protected file.
+This sample project shows asset access / folder browsing / method hiding inside a JX protected file.

-** Create the package **
+**Create the package**

-Browse the readFile folder from terminal/console window and;
+Browse the readFile folder from a terminal/console window and;

 ```$ jx compile sample1.jxp```

-Above command create a JX binary file under the current path. create another folder as shown below
+Above command creates a JX binary file under the current path.
+Create another folder as shown below
 and move the JX file there.

 For OSX / Linux